M-Gweltaz/M-Gweltaz/README.md

 ### Hi there, I'm Gweltaz 👋

 ## I'm a web developer looking for opportunities!
-- 🔭 I’m currently working on a TodoList [project](https://github.com/M-Gweltaz/TodoList) with a backend authentification!
+- 🔭 I’m currently working on a E-commerce platform [project](https://github.com/M-Gweltaz/Envame)!
 - 🌱 I’m currently learning the bases of backend development with Node.js and MongoDB
 - :checkered_flag: I’m looking for business willing to invest in fresh, motivated web developer
-- 🥅 2020 Goals: Having a good understanding of back end and database and learning the React library
+- 🥅 2021 Goals: Having a better understanding of back end with database and learning the React library
 - ⚡ About me: I love running / tech / cats

 ### Connect with me: